Birkbeck2/web-development/using-git-and-github.md

 Developers use Git to keep track of versions of a project, sync changes between different members of the team, and look through the history of the project to fix bugs.

-Git was originally designed to be used at the command line, with commands like this, which means "Wha'ts the difference between the files now and the last time they were added to the version history":
+Git was originally designed to be used at the command line, with commands like this:

 ```bash
 git diff
 ```

+That command means "What's the difference between the files now and the last time they were added to the version history?"

 The console responds with information like this, showing what lines were changed: